A Layman’s Guide on “What is a VPN?”

-The legality of VPNs varies by location.
+The legality and VPN performance varies by location.
 However, not all countries which deem VPNs as legal can be regarded as a safe jurisdiction.
-Countries part of the Five, Nine, and Fourteen Eyes Alliances are bad choices for any provider to set up their headquarters.
+Countries part of the Five, Nine, and Fourteen Eyes Alliances are bad choices, period!

 Why?
 These countries impose mandatory data retention and mass surveillance laws.
 For instance, if a provider has its headquarters in the US, it is useless signing up with it.

 At any given time, a government-issued subpoena will force the VPN to give away user information.
 Go for a provider that is away from these “Internet Enemy” jurisdictions.